Current News July 19

 Are you interested in becoming better equipped to make disciples for Christ?
-The BMA Seminary has invited Professor of Biblical Counseling at The Master’s University and Seminary Dr. Stuart Scott to teach an Essential Qualities course for disciple-makers/biblical counselors.
-The class will be held Aug.
+The BMA Seminary has invited Professor of Biblical Counseling at The Master’s University and Seminary Dr. Stuart Scott to teach an Essential Qualities course for disciple-makers/biblical counselors, Aug.
 8-11 at Oak Park Baptist Church in Little Rock.
-Participants can obtain seminary credit or simply enjoy this as a conference.
+Participants can obtain seminary credit, or simply enjoy this as a conference.
 For those who would like to attend at the conference level, it is only $100!
 Sign up today by calling the BMA Theological Seminary at (800) 259-5673!

 Trumpet Notes (pg.
 4)